Indian military bands: Independence Day

 Military bands perform on Independence Day during the ceremony at the historical site of Red Fort in Delhi.

 Changing of the Guard

 A ceremonial changing of the guard is held at the President of India's residence, the Rashtrapati Bhavan.
 It is held with the participation of supporting Indian military bands as well as President's Body Guard and the Brigade of the Guards.
 As the sentries are nominated and inspected by their officers, the band plays 'Sammaan Guard' (The Honour Guard) as a slow march before following that up with a formal march into the forecourt of the palace with the band playing "Sher-E-Jawan" (Tiger of a soldier).
-Other notable protocol tunes played at the ceremony include "Robinson" and "Saare Jahan Se Achcha" (Better than any nation).
+Other notable protocol tunes played at the ceremony include "Robinson" and "Sare Jahan Se Accha" (Better than any nation).
 Once they assume charge, the New Guard marches off along with the band playing "Amar Jawan" (Immortal Soldier).